puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 ~~~

 This command updates existing environments and recursively creates new environments.
 When an environment is deployed for the first time (as in the initial r10k run above), this command automatically updates all modules as well.
-For subsequent updates, only the environment itself will be updated.
+For subsequent updates, only the environment itself is updated.

 ###Update all environments and modules

-To update all environments and modules on subsequent r10k runs, run the above command with the `--puppetfile`:
+To update all environments and modules on subsequent r10k runs, run the above command with the `--puppetfile` flag:

 ~~~
 r10k deploy environment --puppetfile